Code-Institute-Submissions/Trash-Tournaments/README.md

 ![Colour Scheme](readme-images/colourscheme.png)

 After a quick Google search I found a great tool called [coolors.co](https://coolors.co/) which I used to create this colour scheme.
-From the strategy section we want it to be blue, white and gold.
+From the strategy section feedback, it was decided to be blue, white and gold.
 I picked the gold and darker blue from the logo given, I decided to use a second lighter shade of blue (using the sites generator) to create visual identification to the user about state changes of elements.
 The final colour chosen was off-white to provide a neutral colour for text.

 #### Images